jbcodeforce/aws-studies/docs/infra/storage.md

 ```

 * EBS is already a redundant storage, replicated within an AZ.
 * EC2 instance has a logical volume that can be attached to two or more EBS RAID 0 volumes, where write operations are distributed among them.
 It is used to increate IOPS without any fault tolerance.
 If one fails, we lost data.
-It could be used for database with built-in replication or Kafka.
+It could be used for database with built-in replication mechanism or Kafka node.
 * RAID 1 is for better fault tolerance: a write operation is going to all attached volumes.

 ### Volume types